 Clinical Agencies require urine drug screening of all nursing students.
-Students must use the vendor selected by the School of Nursing-Camden, accessed through Castle Branch, and follow all instructions provided.
-Should any problems be encountered with urine drug screening results, students should immediately contact the Director of SNC CARES.
+Students must use the vendor selected by the School of Nursing-Camden, accessed through CastleBranch, and follow all instructions provided.
+Should any problems be encountered with urine drug screening results, students should immediately contact the Director of SNC-CARES.

 In the event of a drug screening result indicating use of an illegal drug or controlled substance without a legal prescription, the student will not be permitted in the clinical setting.
 Students who are licensed/registered health professionals may be reported to the Professional Licensing Agency in the state(s) where they hold a license when necessary.
+Drug screening can be requested by any clinical agency at any time during the program.